This class with Douglas Horrell is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.

 Gift the experience of feeling resourceful through craft.
 Purchase the activity you'd like to gift & you'll be sent a digital gift card that you can share with the lucky recipient...

-This workshop is held in our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
-Learning how to darn and repair your clothing...
+This class with Hilary Jean Tapper is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
+This workshop takes place...

-This class with Steven Junil Park takes place in our workshop at the Arts Centre, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
-Jogakbo is...
+This class is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
+In this workshop Diana Duncan teaches participants to...